Death of a Wish: Gameplay

-Death of a Wish is an action game in which the player character, Christian, vows revenge on the corrupt cult that inhabit the Sanctum led by its figureheads, the Father, the Sister, the Cardinal and the Priest.
+Death of a Wish is an action game in which the player character, Christian, vows revenge on the corrupt cult that inhabits the Sanctum led by its figureheads, the Father, the Sister, the Cardinal and the Priest.
 Players battle enemies through a moveset that includes a mixture of light and heavy hack and slash moves that can be chained to break enemy defenses, a dodge roll, sprint, parry and teleport.
 The player also has a hovering Familiar that performs ranged attacks.
 Players can further customize their weapons and combat styles, named Arias, throughout the game to acquire new primary and secondary attacks, and collect Prayer Cards that provide additional abilities.
 In contrast to previous games by Horgan, Death of a Wish does not have a stamina system or cooldown for the use of these abilities, instead featuring enemies with greater use of pursuit, gap-closing and projectile attacks to counter the abilities of the player.
 The game features a corruption meter, which is a percentage-based statistic that increases each time the player takes damage or dies and decreases when the player performs well in combat encounters.
 If the meter increases over 100%, the game will trigger a bad ending.